haviital/nxtUDPTest/README.md

 # Next steps

 The UDP test program v1 is ready but I plan to do more:
-- Add and check the sequence numbers so that packets are not lost.
+- Add and check the sequence numbers so that it can be checked that packets are not lost.
 - Measure the time (raster lines) the UDP comminication takes.
-This gives a hist how much is left for the game.
+This gives a hint how many cycles are left for the game.